Stakeholder Intelligence

 30-Day Monitoring Checklist

-• Assess data centre development pipeline for interconnection infrastructure demand
+• Track data centre project announcements and development timelines for connectivity demand planning

 Suggested Message Frames